lopezdsr/sql-query/sqlref/sql_reference.template.md

 ### Window functions
 {: #chapterWindowFunctions}

 Classic SQL **aggregation functions** like `SUM()`, `MAX()`, or `MIN()` process a group of rows to derive a single value. **Window functions** take this one step further by allowing to process a group of rows and derive a single value for each row in the group.
-Note that this is not the same as **scalar functions** that return a single value for each row.
+Note the difference to **scalar functions** that return a single value for each row.
 Scalar functions derive a single value from a single row and not a group of rows.

 With window functions it is possible to calculate things like *moving averages* or *cumulative sums*.